thirdiron/browzine-discovery-service-adapters/README.md

 e.g. You can customize "View the Journal", "View Complete Issue", "Browse Now" and whether to enable direct to PDF links.
 These customizations are optional and the defaults are shown below.

+Please note a valid institutional email address is required to use the Unpaywall feature in LibKey Discovery.

 ```
 var browzine = {
   api: "https://public-api.thirdiron.com/public/v1/libraries/XXX",